 With a potential cut-off of natural gas supplies from Russia, the question arises as to which alternative sources could be accessed by Europe.
 European gas extraction can only be expanded to a limited extent.
 For example, the Netherlands has cut back on gas extraction in recent years due to the risk of earthquakes.
-Imports from Norway and North Africa could be increased slightly (McWilliams et al., 2022c).
+In Germany, domestic natural gas production accounted for around 5% of natural gas consumption in 2021.
+In the short term, an increase in production of 5-10 % of current production volumes is achievable (BDEW, 2022b).
+Imports from Norway and North Africa could be increased slightly (McWilliams et al., 2022a).
 Key considerations are the extent to which LNG imports (e.g., from the United States and Qatar) could at least partly replace Russian gas and how long it would take.
-Imports of LNG into Europe have already increased considerably in recent years. >> CHART 13 TOP RIGHT The European Union could intensify efforts to increase these imports, and these efforts could also be supported by procurement via other countries, such as Japan, South Korea and the United States.
+Imports of LNG into Europe have already increased considerably in recent years. □ FIGURE 2 LEFT The European Union could intensify efforts to increase these imports, and these efforts could also be supported by procurement via other countries, such as Japan, South Korea and the United States.
+For example, the European Commission has announced an agreement with the US to import an additional 15 million cubic metres of LNG from the US in 2022 and increase the import volume from the US by 50 million cubic metres by 2030 (Europäische Kommission, 2022c).
 The degree to which LNG imports can be further increased depends both on the potential to expand production capacities (e.g., from the United States) in the short term, on the transport capacities of the shipping fleets, and on the European infrastructure, i.e., the capacities of LNG terminals, liquefaction plants, and gas pipelines for distributing the gas within Europe.
 Germany currently has no LNG terminals of its own.
 While two terminals are currently at the planning stage, it is likely to take several years for them to be commissioned.
-Another bottleneck is presented by the fact that Europe's system of pipelines is not currently designed to transport large quantities from the west to the east or from the south (e.g., Spain) to the north (McWilliams et al., 2022c).
-This means that the impact will be felt particularly strongly, not only in Germany but also in countries in eastern Europe that currently import a large share of their gas from Russia and only have limited capacity for LNG imports (McWilliams et al., 2022a).
+In addition, the German government is planning to install three floating storage and regasification units, negotiations are ongoing and the locations for the units have not been decided on (BMWK, 2022c).
+Another bottleneck is presented by the fact that Europe's system of pipelines is not currently designed to transport large quantities from the west to the east or from the south (e.g., Spain) to the north (McWilliams et al., 2022b).
+This means that the impact will be felt particularly strongly, not only in Germany but in particular in countries in eastern Europe that currently import a large share of their gas supplies from Russia and only have limited capacity for LNG imports (McWilliams et al., 2022c).

-Potential for saving and replacing natural gas
+3. Potential for saving and replacing natural gas